aws-samples/aws-mobile-appsync-chat-starter-angular/README.md

 3. Go to the project and click on ADD NEW APP then select WEB.
 Follow the instructions.

-4. Execute the ```awsmobile init xxxxxxxxxxxxxx``` command the root folder and provide the following details:
+4. Execute the ```awsmobile init xxxxxxxxxxxxxx``` command from the root folder and provide the following details:

 * Source Directory: ```src```
 * Distribution Directory: ```dist```